EARLY ANGLO-SAXON COINAGE

-For the specialist research, Tony's volume 69 of the British Academy's Sylloge of the Coins of the British Isles was published in 2018 and is available from Spink.
-The collection is on lifetime loan to the Fitzwilliam Museum, Cambridge, for the last 10 years, was auctioned by Spink, in March and September 2021, setting many records.
+For the specialist research, Tony's volume 69 of the British Academy's Sylloge of the Coins of the British Isles was published in 2018 and is also available from Spink.
+The collection, on loan to the Fitzwilliam Museum, Cambridge, for the last 10 years, was auctioned by Spink, in March and September 2021, setting many records.

 In 2022, Tony published a sequel to Sceatta List, Gold Coins of Anglo-Saxon England, which is more comprehensive and far better illustrated than Sutherland's now outdated Anglo-Saxon Gold Coinage (1948), which catalogued the Cronall hoard of 1828.